+INTERNATIONAL CELEBRATING CANADA'S COURAGE DURING WWI

+- CANADIAN MILITARY BATTLES AND SACRIFICES REMEMBERED

 1. Which countries were the Allies in World War II?
-2. Which countries were the Axis powers in World War II?
-3. When did World War II start?
+Which countries were the Axis powers?

+2. When did this global war start?
 When did it end in Europe?
 When did it end in Asia?

-4. When did the Allied armies invade Fortress Europe?
+3. When did the Allied forces invade Fortress Europe?
 What was the name of this invasion?

-5. What was the name of Canada's main fighting force?
-6. Describe the conditions faced by many Dutch civilians under the German occupation.
-7. Describe the conditions faced by Canadian soldiers.
+4. What was the name of Canada's main fighting force?

+5. Describe the conditions faced by many Dutch civilians under the German occupation.

+6. Describe the conditions faced by Canadian soldiers who wanted to liberate the Dutch.
 How many Canadians were killed?

+7. How many years have passed since the Netherlands was liberated and World War II ended?

-8. Describe how the Dutch people remember and appreciate what Canadian soldiers did in 1944-1945.
+8. Describe how the Dutch people remember and appreciate what the Canadian soldiers did in 1944 - 1945.

 9. What did some Canadian veterans recently do?
 Describe the response that they received.

+CELEBRATING CANADA'S COURAGE DURING WWI

 1. Thousands of Canadian soldiers lost their lives in battle trying to free Europe from Nazi rule in World War II.
 What do you think helped motivate soldiers to keep fighting in spite of the terrible conditions?
-2. If you could speak to one of Canada's veterans who helped free the Netherlands, what questions would you ask?
-What else would you want to say to this person?
-3. Would you consider a career with the Canadian Forces in the future?
-Why or why not?